prebid/prebid.github.io/dev-docs/bidder-adaptor.md

 #### Long-Form Video Content

-To support long-form videos it is the responsibility of the adapter to convert their categories into [IAB accepted subcategories]( https://support.aerserv.com/hc/en-us/articles/207148516-List-of-IAB-Categories).
+To support long-form videos it is the responsibility of the adapter to convert their categories into [IAB accepted subcategories]( http://iabtechlab.com/wp-content/uploads/2017/11/IAB_Tech_Lab_Content_Taxonomy_V2_Final_2017-11.xlsx) (links to MS Excel file).
 Each bid request must return one IAB subcategory.

-If the demand partner is going to use Prebid API for this process their adapter will need to include the following function in their spec file:
+If the demand partner is going to use Prebid API for this process their adapter will need to include the `getMappingFileInfo` function in their spec file.
+Prebid core will use the information returned from the function to preload the mapping file in local storage and update on the specified refresh cycle.

 ```
 getMappingFileInfo: function() {